kpvdr/wheedle/README.md

 ```

 ## Configuration
-Configuration is by a text configuration file (by default `wheedle.conf`), and is formatted as
+Configuration is by a text configuration file (by default `wheedle.conf` in the home directory),
-follows:
+and is formatted as follows:
 ```
 [section1]
 key1 = value1